Data-Driven Predictive Control Towards Multi-Agent Motion Planning With Non-Parametric Closed-Loop Behavior Learning: Problem Statement

-For a multi-agent decision-making problem, if precise system models of all the agents are available, it is highly attractable to use the MPC controller to realize the control objective.
-In the classical MPC controller, for all $\tau=t,t+1,\dotsm,t+T-1$, the LTI system dynamics can be expressed as
+For a multi-agent motion planning problem, if precise system models of all the agents are available, it is highly attractive to use the MPC to realize the control objective.
+For all $\tau=t,t+1,\dotsm,t+T-1$, the LTI system dynamics can be expressed as

 where $A\in\mathbb R^{n\times n}, B\in\mathbb R^{n\times m}, C\in\mathbb R^{q\times n}, D\in\mathbb R^{q\times m}$ are the state matrix, input matrix, output matrix, and feedthrough matrix, respectively; $x(\tau)\in\mathbb R^n,u(\tau)\in\mathbb R^{m}, y(\tau)\in\mathbb R^q$ are the state vector, input vector, and output vector, respectively; $t$ is the initial time; $T$ is the prediction horizon.